 Makhana, also known as Phool Makhana, Lotus Seed and Fox Nut, is a healthy edible seed and a popular low-calorie snack.
 People consume Makhana during fasting and also as an important ingredient in Indian cuisine or sweet dishes.
 This nutritious snack can either be consumed raw or cooked.
-There are several lotus seeds benefits, which is why this desi food is gaining popularity among the youth and those who are health conscious.
+There are several Makhana benefits, which is why this desi food is gaining popularity among the youth and those who are health conscious.

 Makhana, also known as fox nuts or lotus seeds, is a type of seed that comes from the lotus plant.
 It is a popular ingredient in Indian cuisine and is often used in sweets, snacks, and curries.